 BGEN 499.
 Senior Thesis/Capstone: Strategy Seminar.
 4 Credits.
-(1 Lec, 3 Sem) F.S.Su
+(1 Lec, 3 Sem) F,S,Su

-PREREQUISITE: Senior standing, formal admission to the College of Business, and completion of BMGT 335, BMIS 311, BMGT 322, BMKT 325, BFIN 322, and BGEN 361.
+PREREQUISITE: Senior standing, formal admission to the College of Business, consent of instructor, and completion of BMGT 335, BMIS 311, BMGT 322, BMKT 325, BFIN 322, and BGEN 361.
 This course is taken the last semester prior to graduation.
 Explores how firms achieve competitive advantage in the context of single and multi-business firms using the tools of strategic analysis.